steffenfritz/FileTrove/README.md

    cd build/darwin_arm64   # or linux_amd64, etc.
    ./ftrove --install .
    ```
    This creates the scan database (`db/filetrove.db`) and `logs/` directory.
-The siegfried signature file and NSRL bloom filter are already included in the bundle.
+The siegfried signature file is included in the bundle.
+The NSRL bloom filter (~150–240 MB depending on variant) is downloaded automatically during install.
+Use `--nsrl-variant` to select which subset to download (default: `all`).

 3. **You're ready.**

-> **Building from source without `task dist`?** You can also set up the NSRL bloom filter separately.
+> **Building from source without `task dist`?** You can build the NSRL bloom filter locally.
 See [BUILDING.md](BUILDING.md) for details on `task nsrl:build-all` and disk space requirements.

 ### YARA-X